google/cel-go/ext/README.md

 ### UpperAscii

-Produces a new string where all ASCII characters are upper-cased.
+Returns a new string where all ASCII characters are upper-cased.

 This function does not perform Unicode case-mapping for characters outside the ASCII range.